Drup/LILiS/README.md

 	$ make install

-If you used `configure` with the flag `--enable-glilis_ex` and both graphical backends, it will produce an executable `glilis_ex.native`.
+If you used `configure` with the flag `--enable-glilis-ex` and both graphical backends, it will produce an executable `glilis_ex.native`.
 See `glilis_ex.native --help` for more information.

 ### Building `lablgtk` and `cairo` on OS X